-The summer months in the Pacific Northwest are the perfect time to get in some of the best hikes in Washington state.
+The summer months in the Pacific Northwest are the perfect time for some of the best hikes in Washington state.
 In my opinion, it’s an especially great time to do some hikes at North Cascades!
-We love the greenery of the northwest, and our close proximity to mountains and water make it so enticing to be outside.
+We love the greenery of the Northwest.
+And our close proximity to mountains and water make it so enticing to be outside.